openshift/gcp-project-operator/README.md

 For the operator to interact with GCP properly, it needs a bit of configuration first.

+Note: unless you're running this against your very own GCP org, someone likely already has this stuff prepared for you.
+Ask around.

 ### Auth Secret

 TODO: short info on how to set up a service account with the right perms.